What is counselling?

 & other FAQs

 • Counselling is a form of emotional support that is facilitated through talking.
-A trained counsellor will listen to the challenges a client is going through in a non-judgemental and confidential way to support them in opening-up about experiences and feelings that may be causing them distress.
+A trained counsellor will listen to a client in a non-judgemental and confidential way to support them in opening-up about experiences and feelings that may be causing them worry or distress.
 The counsellor is not there to ‘fix’ a client or advise them what to do, but will support them in finding greater clarity and resources to draw upon to maintain good mental wellbeing.
 Alongside listening attentively, a counsellor will also use techniques such as reflecting a client’s words back to them, asking gentle questions and summarising what a client has shared.
 Some forms of counselling may also involve practical exercises such as breathing techniques and visualisations, as well as worksheets and diagrams.
 Counsellors may also use metaphors or creative tasks, such as drawing, as a way of expressing and exploring emotions.
 Counselling can take place over several weeks or up to several years and can be used to reflect on events in the past as well as the present.
-There are no ‘right’ or ‘wrong’ topics to talk about.
-The counsellor is not there to judge, but is instead there to listen and support you.
+There are no ‘right’ or ‘wrong’ topics to talk about - the counsellor is there to listen and support you.

 For more information, please see some additional resources below: